cubee-cb/linux-vr-compat/README.md

 ---

+### Half Life: Alyx
+- Ok, this is a weird one.
+I built OpenComposite manually, and now regardless of which version I use (WiVRn or Built):
+    - Proton Version: Used to work, but now it crashes after the grey Valve logo.
+        - Crashes on launch with no error window.
+This is basically what Native did beforehand.
+    - Native Version: Used to crash on launch, but now it does work???
+        - Now the left joystick controls movement properly, but performance is abysmal (10-15fps) and stutters horribly.
+        - Launch options: `PRESSURE_VESSEL_FILESYSTEMS_RW=$XDG_RUNTIME_DIR/wivrn/comp_ipc:/var/lib/flatpak/app/io.github.wivrn.wivrn %command% -novid -console -vconsole +vr_fidelity_level_auto 0 +vr_fidelity_level 3`
+            - iirc this disables the Valve intro scene and turns off dynamic resolution, which I believe caused the white bars in the edges of the FoV mentioned later.
+- Old info (still generally applies):
+    - Controller bindings are somewhat broken:
+        - A and X are snap turn right/left respectively.
+A is also the reload action.
+        - Left joystick seems to do nothing (on Proton), but right stick turns and does teleport/jump as normal.
+        - Weapon selection on joystick click conflicts with my space drag binding.
+    - On second launch I found that after loading into my save there was a white bar across the bottom and right sides of the rendered display, only visible due to reprojection.
+        - Perhaps the dynamic resolution is broken?
+[This seems to help](https://www.pcgamingwiki.com/wiki/Half-Life:_Alyx#Disable_dynamic_resolution_scaling).

 ### ^ Resonite (Proton, [see here](https://lvra.gitlab.io/docs/resonite/))
 - As recommended on the linked page, switched to GE-Proton9-20-rtsp16.
 - Default stick-click to jump binding conflicts with my space-drag/reset bindings.
 Need to figure out how to rebind it to match WMR's bindings better.